EvgeniiZorin/Handbook_Databases/README.md

 ## Left join

 Table 1 + stuff from table 2, where table 1 entry can lack stuff from table 2.
+Left join gets all rows from the left table, but from the right table - only rows that are linked to those of the table on the left.

 The same notation, just write `LEFT JOIN` instead of `JOIN`